ansible-collections/cloud-content-handbook/Proposals/2_week_sprints.md

 ## Sprint Process Documentation

 The organization follows a two-week sprint cycle, running from Thursday to the second Wednesday of the following week.
-The first day of the sprint typically involves securing approval on all items added to the sprint, along with their assigned story points.
+The first day of the sprint typically involves reviewing the backlog and committing to work based on our sprint goal and previous velocity, as a team.

 At the start of each sprint, the team determines the sprint goal, which guides the selection of user stories from the backlog to be added to the scrum board.